-- 2.16 A variety of weather conditions were encountered during the survey work however none were adverse enough to impact negatively on the completion of the survey work. - 2.17 Following discussion between site surveyor and the ecologist completing this report, where there was any doubt on a condition assessment criteria during the condition assessment a higher quality condition has been assumed. - 2.18 The condition assessment for trees has been based on the tree categorisation within the Arboricultural assessment for the site with those which are category A being given good condition, those which are category B moderate condition and those which are category C or U Poor condition. - 2.19 For the purpose of this assessment where tree canopy cover is above other habitats, the area of tree canopy cover only has been counted and habitats beneath excluded.
-For tree groups and scattered trees the size of the canopy has been taken as the root protection area given within the Arboricultural assessment. - 2.20 The Arboricultural assessment includes three tree categories; tree loss, retained trees and trees which may be lost but will be sought to be retained.
-For the purpose of this assessment a worst case scenario has been anticipated and all trees that may be lost have been included as a loss.
+- 2.14 No limitations were encountered during the on-site extended Phase 1 habitat survey. - 2.15 A variety of weather conditions were encountered during the survey work however none were adverse enough to impact negatively on the completion of the survey work. - 2.16 Following discussion between site surveyor and the ecologist completing this report, where there was any doubt on a condition assessment criteria during the condition assessment a higher quality condition has been assumed. - 2.17 The condition assessment for trees has been based on the tree categorisation within the Arboricultural assessment11 for the site with those which are category A being given good condition, those which are category B moderate condition and those which are category C or U Poor condition. - 2.18 For the purpose of this assessment where tree canopy cover is above other habitats, the area of tree canopy cover only has been counted and habitats beneath excluded.
+For tree groups and scattered trees the size of the canopy has been taken as the root protection area given within the Arboricultural assessment. - 2.19 The Arboricultural assessment includes three tree categories; tree loss, retained trees and trees which may be lost but will be sought to be retained.
+For the purpose of this assessment a worst case scenario has been anticipated and all trees that may be lost have been included as a loss. - 2.20 Data for this assessment was gathered prior to the release of Biodiversity Metric 3.0 in July 2021, therefore condition assessments for this metric were undertaken using the methodology set out in the Natural England Biodiversity Metric 2.0 and transferred as is to Biodiversity Metric 3.0.
+It is considered that although there may be some changes to condition if assessed under 3.0 this is likely to be very minor and will not significantly impact the final outcome.